Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

 # Fine-Tuning-Yolov3

 -- This repository explains how you can fine tune the Yolov3 model with your custom dataset.
+I have a dataset which I extracted from security camera recordings.
+I wanted to fine tune the yolov3 detection model on this particular dataset to increase the performance of the model when we deploy the model on this particular security cameras.
+I can not share the dataset here because it is private use.

 ## The outline of my work is as folllows: <br />
   1- Collect your images. <br />